lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Statement of tutorial objectives

 The aim of this tutorial is to demonstrate a workflow for discovering and characterising genomic structural variations.
 This is achieved by mapping Nanopore long sequence reads to a reference genome and evaluating discordant mapping coordinates using the **`Sniffles`** software.
-This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from out Github pages and may be used to identify large insertion and deletion events.
+This tutorial is based on the [Oxford Nanopore pipeline-structural-variation project](https://github.com/nanoporetech/pipeline-structural-variation) available from out Github pages and may be used to identify large insertion, duplication and deletion events.

 The tutorial is packaged with example data from the [Genome in a Bottle](https://www.nist.gov/programs-projects/genome-bottle), and the workflow can be reproduced to address questions such as